 - Retired state employees who are employed for specific purposes related to their expertise and who will not exceed the statutory limit of 120 days per calendar year can be employed on Special Payroll.

 - Individuals who are hired on a recurring basis to teach non-credit courses can be appointed on Special Payroll.

-- Special Payroll may not be used to cover permanent or contractual end-date work normally done by bargaining unit members.
+- Special Payroll may not be used to replace permanent or contractual end-date work normally done by bargaining unit members.

 - Undergraduate students may not be hired on Special Payroll.

 - Work on Special Payroll must be of a professional nature.